 Green-winged teal will “dabble” with other duck species, but can be differentiated by their small, compact bodies that float high out of the water.

 Yellow-rumped warblers love the shrubby habitats of New Jersey’s coast like those found in Cape May.

-Some of these fierce raptors will migrate south from Canada, but some take up year-round residence in the lower 48 states.
+American kestrels will migrate south from Canada, but some take up year-round residence in the lower 48 states.
 They can frequently be spotted along mountain ridges, on telephone poles and scouting for prey (predominately large flying insects) from high in treetops.

-Cape May is such a legendary and productive hotspot that you can find doorstop-sized books written about birds and birding on this tiny peninsula.
+This area is such a legendary and productive hotspot that you can find doorstop-sized books written about birds and birding on this tiny peninsula.

 Fall migration is a must-see in Cape May, expect to see a wide variety of migrants from September through November.